Climate-CAFE/Climate-CAFE.github.io/_sources/cafe_github_org.md

 Our team members have created tutorials and code examples for several key data management procedures and common analysis challenges that climate and health researchers may encounter.
 These tutorials are intended to provide usable example materials that researchers can download and step through on their own.
 Many of these materials are still under active development, so please check back regularly for updates.

-**[Click here](https://docs.google.com/spreadsheets/d/e/2PACX-1vT2fXkP5T8EvnTeF3yuOmv3w6AWkYiHpasJqEO9hpiMtKWn3V8baEjr1sVQbWL5vAI7GClMqzhlaRfS/pubhtml) to view the spreadsheet of our current tutorials (both live and in development).** The table is also embedded below for quick previewing.
+**[Click here](https://docs.google.com/spreadsheets/d/e/2PACX-1vT2fXkP5T8EvnTeF3yuOmv3w6AWkYiHpasJqEO9hpiMtKWn3V8baEjr1sVQbWL5vAI7GClMqzhlaRfS/pubhtml) to view the spreadsheet of our current tutorials (both live and in development).** A live preview of the table is also embedded below.

 <div style="text-align: center">
-  <iframe src="https://docs.google.com/spreadsheets/d/1KKajeFrTFBiQhMKOx1L1uLAhuN_GYTiBSmgaJXLbO40/preview?pli=1" width="100%" height="600" scrolling="yes"></iframe>
+  <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2fXkP5T8EvnTeF3yuOmv3w6AWkYiHpasJqEO9hpiMtKWn3V8baEjr1sVQbWL5vAI7GClMqzhlaRfS/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" width="100%" height="400" scrolling="yes"></iframe>
 </div>